Xav83/Xav83.github.io/_posts/AdventOfCode/2019-06-14-AdventOfCode2015-Day3-Perfectly-Spherical-Houses-in-A-Vacuum.md

 DeliveryMan santa, roboSanta;
 ```

-When collecting the instruction, we can switch between the delivery man receving the instruction with a ternary instruction.
+When collecting the instruction, we can switch between the delivery man receiving the instruction with a ternary instruction.

 ```c++
 DeliveryMan deliveryMan;